AhenKay/INPT_report/README.md

 nmap -sn 10.10.10.0/24 | grep "Nmap scan report for" | awk '{print $5}'

-This command sequence:

-Uses grep to find lines that indicate a host is up.
-Uses awk to print only the IP addresses.
+This command sequence uses grep to find lines that indicate a host is up and also uses awk to print only the IP addresses.

 To save the results to a file, redirect the output of the above command to a file.
 For example: